 Membership of the Crouch End & District U3A is open for those who are retired, semi-retired or in part-time employment, although there is no age criterion.
 Membership is unfortunately not open to those in full-time employment.
 Membership requires an annual subscription.
 This entitles members to attend the monthly meetings and, to join any of the interest-groups and to partake in voting for executive committee members at the Annual General Meeting.

 The annual subscription is £35.00 per annum and runs from January 1 of each calendar year.
 Half yearly membership will also be available.
 Concessionary Membership of £5.00 per annum if in receipt of means tested benefits.
-The first year’s subscription is, as a bonus to newly joining members, valid from October 2017 to December 2018.

 You may download a membership application form here.
 You will need to print it, fill it in, and send it to the Membership Secretary.
-We ask you to pay by cheque for this first year.
-Unfortunately we are unable to accept cash payments.

 Interest Groups are an integral part of the U3A experience, and members are entitled to join any group in which they are interested.
 As the U3A is a co-operative venture, its members are also encouraged to share their knowledge and experience by offering to lead or facilitate groups.The normal pattern is for small groups to meet in a member’s house (for example, the History and Science & Technology groups), while premises may have to be sought for activities such as exercise classes.
 For those who wish to get out and about there are currently groups for outings, museum visits, and walking.
-More information about the groups currently offered may be found here.